sopra-steria-norge/cloud-akademiet-devbox/README.md

 - **Restart machine**: In case of required restarts after installations or updates you can restart via Windows menu after connecting, wait a few minutes and then connect again.
 - **Install missing software**: Use `winget` to install software.
 See list of required packages in [this script](./customizations/winget.ps1).
 You can search all available software for Winget [here](https://winstall.app/).
 - **Hibernation**: The machine is set to hibernate after 60m of inactivity.
 This is to ensure cost efficiency and not to pay for the machine while it is not in use.
-- **Visual Studio versions**: The machine already have Visual Studio Enteprise 2022 installed.
-If you do not have an enterprise license and want to use the community version this will show as "Visual Studio 2022 (2)" in the applications overview.
+- **Visual Studio versions**: The machine already have Visual Studio Professional 2022 installed.
+If you do not have an license and want to use the community version this will show as "Visual Studio 2022 (2)" in the applications overview.

 ## Contributing